 “I feel I am a strong teacher, researcher and writer because of the UMass Lowell Nursing Ph.D. program.
 I think that the faculty is the greatest strength of the program.”

-Clinical Assistant Professor, UMass Lowell
+Clinical Associate Professor, UMass Lowell

 Program Chair and Professor of Nursing for Fundamentals and Maternity, Wachusett Community College